HB-1514

 Plain Language

-State agencies must provide all individuals subject to automated employment decisions the right to opt out of the automated decision system entirely.
-In addition, agencies must provide a separate process for individuals with disabilities to seek accommodations for the system.
-This creates both a universal opt-out right and a disability-specific accommodation process.
+State agencies must provide all individuals the right to opt out of having an automated decision system used in employment decisions affecting them.
+Additionally, agencies must provide a separate accommodation process for individuals with disabilities to seek accommodations related to the automated decision system.
+The opt-out right is unconditional — individuals need not demonstrate a specific reason for opting out.

 Statutory Text